Young priest loses mentor, then his father — both to virus

 Parishioners are unemployed.
 Others are undocumented — “They come from Ecuador, Mexico, the Dominican Republic, Panama, from all over the world” — and many of them live in cramped apartments that don’t allow for social distancing, rendering them vulnerable.

-“You start to see how the community is being affected, how the numbers have gone up,” Dutan says.
+“You start to see how the community is being affected,” Dutan says.

 Through the crisis, he has advised the church youth group on Zoom, celebrated Mass in English and Spanish on Facebook via livestream, and taken calls from worried parishioners.